Railroad Crossing Accidents

 Driver negligence, from drunk driving to distractions such as text messaging, entitles those hurt in a pedestrian accident to pursue compensation.
 In some cases, you may also be entitled to compensation from the uninsured / under-insured motorist provisions of auto insurance policies held by members of your household.

 Pedestrian deaths rank second only to occupant deaths in car and truck accidents nationwide.
-Every year, more than 4,500 fatal pedestrian accidents occur in the United States, according to the National Highway Traffic Safety Administration.
+Every year, thousands of fatal pedestrian accidents occur in the United States.
 Injuries common in pedestrian accidents include:

 - Traumatic brain injuries (TBI)